Overnight Oats are a healthy, delicious and easy way to have breakfast already made and waiting for you in the fridge.

 Overnight oats are simply a different way to prepare oatmeal.
 Instead of cooking the oats in boiling water, you soak them overnight in a liquid such as water or milk.
 In the morning, your oatmeal is ready to eat.
 Packed into jars, this is also a very transportable breakfast for grab & go mornings.

 When the oats soak for hours in liquid, they soften and break down, taking on a delicious creamy texture, which makes for a healthy and delicious breakfast.
 All without the need for cooking, or hot water.

-Which Type of Oats to Use For Overnight Oats
+Which Type of Oats to Use

 Oats are available in different stages of processing.
 Oat groats are the whole form.
 They require a very long cooking (or soaking) time, so the best oats to use for overnight oatmeal are steel cut oats, or rolled oats (also called old fashioned oats).
 Steel-cut oats, because they are less processed, will have a chewier texture, while rolled oats will be creamier.